 Call me surprised to see the Champion Motorsports-liveried Porsche 993 GT2 EVO parked in the garage, very low key.
 With some “do not disturb” body language from the mechanics and driver, I kept my distance but enjoyed watching the car do some laps through the day.
-My type of music is more Marc Riley than modern-day pop charts, so I learned the driver’s identity later on, courtesy of the Donington media chief.
+My type of music is more alternative than modern-day pop charts, so I learned the driver’s identity later on, courtesy of the Donington media chief.

 A previous ad for this Porsche for sale tells how it started life as a 993 Turbo S factory race car, running in the IMSA Supercar Championship of the early 1990s.
 John Wood drove the car in 1992/1993 before it changed hands, selling to Champion Motorsports.

 With the help of Andial, Mike Colucci and Porsche Motorsport North America, the new owners converted the car to GT2 EVO spec, competing in the GT1 category of IMSA’s Exxon Supreme series.
 Champion brought in some superstar drivers including Hans Stuck, Brian Redman, Derek Bell and Dorsey Schroeder, taking a class win at the 1996 Sebring event before the 993 GT2 was sold into private hands.